recosank/SnapTalk/README.md

 # fantasyland

-fantasyland is an social app where you can share your fantasy and read about others as well
+fantasyland is an social-media app where you can share your fantasy and read about others as well.
+It is made in nextjs with jwt for authorization using postgresql as a database and Graphql to interact with api.

 ## Introduction